GovTechSG/apex-complete-docs/sections/auth/jwt-hello-world.md

 ## SHA-256 Generator

-This API evaluates the sha-256 of the API payload based on the binary content and returns it in the response body.
-If **x-apex-returncontent** is included as a header with any value, the API payload is returned below the hash (in UTF-8).
+This API evaluates the sha-256 of the API payload based on the binary content and returns it in the header x-apex-sha256.
+By default, the API payload is returned in the response body.
+If **x-apex-returncontent** is included as a header with any value, the API payload is not returned.

 Example API Test: